hainet50b/wsl2-sep-proxy/README.md

 # WSL2 Symantec Endpoint Protection Proxy

-This proxy allows WSL2 to communicate externally to the Internet.
+This HTTP/HTTPS/FTP proxy allows WSL2 to communicate externally.
 For example you can take advantage when you are using Symantec Endpoint Protection.

 First, set up this proxy please.